MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/create-cluster.md

     - **One physical network adapter for management**.
 For this option, both DHCP or static IP address assignment is supported.

     - **Two physical network adapters teamed for management**.
 When a pair of adapters are teamed, only static IP address assignment is supported.
-If the selected adapters use DHCP addressing (either for one or both), the DHCP IP address would be converted to static IP addresses before virtual switch creation.
+If the selected adapters use DHCP addressing (either for one or both), the DHCP IP addresses would be converted to static IP addresses before virtual switch creation.

     By using teamed adapters, you have a single connection to multiple switches but only use a single IP address.
 Load-balancing becomes available and fault-tolerance is instant instead of waiting for DNS records to update.

     Now do the following for each server:

     - Select the **Description** checkbox.
 Note that all adapters are selected and that the wizard may offer a recommendation for you.
-    - Unselect the checkboxes for those adapters you don't want used for cluster management.
+    - Clear the checkboxes for those adapters you don't want used for cluster management.

     > [!NOTE]
     > You can use 1 Gb adapters as management adapters, but we recommend using 10 Gb or faster adapters for carrying storage and workload (VM) traffic.